Skip to content

 Taste

-Ambat Chukka has a distinctly citrusy, sour/tart taste giving it a very interesting flavor profile.
+Ambat Chukka has a distinctly citrusy, sour/tart taste giving it a very interesting flavour profile.

 Availability